Nahuel88Ar/GUI-LYSOSOMES/README.md

 PIMI = 1; 100% SIGNAL LYSOSOMES and 0% SIGNAL MEMBRANE

-These examples cover the following workflow stages:
+This part cover the following workflow stages:

 7. Quantify fluorescence and volume 3D
 8. Generate overlays and videos